Pulborough Circular walk

 • You could detour through the churchyard but the church itself is usually locked after 4pm.

-7. In 250m, just before the lane crosses the railway, turn left onto a tarmac path (the start of the Main Walk) leading to Pulborough station.
-Make your way around the left-hand side of the station building and go under the tunnel to Platform 1 for trains to London.
+3. In 250m, just before the railway bridge, turn left onto a tarmac path (the start of the Main Walk) leading to Pulborough station.
+If the ticket office is closed, make your way around the left-hand side of the station building onto Platform 2.
+Go under the tunnel to Platform 1 for trains to London.

 Walk Notes